zzenonn/hcap/README.md

 # Hcap Parser

 ## Overview
-HCAP is a PCAP parser for hadoop.
+HCAP is a PCAP parser for Hadoop.
+It uses the [Kaitai Struct](http://kaitai.io/) library to create the binary parsers for the packets, and it is also based on RIPE's hadoop-pcap library.

 Although it supports several fields, only flow related data is explicitly parsed:

 ```java
   TIMESTAMP